astropy/astropy/docs/nddata/bitmask.rst

     Bit flag values must be integer numbers that are powers of 2.

 Once constructed, bit flag values of a map cannot be modified, deleted, or added.
-Adding flags to a map is allowed only through subclassing through the one of the two methods shown above or by adding lists of tuples of the form ``('NAME', value)`` to the class.
+Adding flags to a map is allowed only through subclassing using one of the two methods shown above or by adding lists of tuples of the form ``('NAME', value)`` to the class.
 This will create a new map class subclassed from the original map but containing the additional flags